Charlton College of Business Expansion

 Construction of a new research facility on South Rodney French Boulevard for UMass Dartmouth’s (UMD) School for Marine and Science Technology (SMAST) at Clark’s Point in New Bedford as well as selected renovations to their adjacent existing facility.
 The project also includes space for the Division of Marine Fisheries, to be accommodated in both the new and the existing SMAST buildings.

-The project is currently moving toward the ‘design development’ phase.
+The project is currently in Construction.

 - Designer: Ellenzweig